grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 | E1          | 80          | 77 to 83             |

 With Grafana Alerting, we can create a single multidimensional rule to cover all 5 tanks, and we can use Flux to compare the setpoint and actual value for each tank.
 In other words, one multidimensional alert can monitor 5 separate tanks, each with different setpoints and actual values, but all with one common "allowable threshold" (i.e. a temperature difference of ±3 degrees).

+2. Add an initial Flux query to your Grafana Alert rule

 Let's begin with our data query.
 It is similar to our past queries, only now more complex.
 We must add extra functions to get our data into the proper format, including a `pivot()`, `map()`, `rename()`, `keep()`, and `drop()` function: